bardy18/abi-market-data/README.md

 - Light blue borders indicate duplicates - these are handled automatically
 - Only unique items are saved to the snapshot

-### Hotkeys Not Working
-- Global hotkeys should work without admin privileges on Windows
-- If hotkeys don't respond, try running the script as administrator
-- Check if another application is capturing the same hotkeys
-- Make sure keyboard library was installed: `pip install keyboard>=0.13.5`

 ## What's Next?